How MEP Planning Impacts Commercial Kitchen Design

 Commercial Kitchen Project Turkey

 Every commercial kitchen project begins with drawings — but not all drawings talk to each other.
-We seen it many times: architects finish their plans, chefs approve layouts, and only then MEP contractors enter the scene.
+We seen it many times: architects finish plans, chefs approve layouts, and only then MEP contractors enter the scene.
 By that time, ducts hit beams, drains slope the wrong way, and power points sit behind ovens.
-In a five-star resort project in Dubai, a single misaligned duct delayed kitchen handover by three weeks and cost $45,000 in rework.
+In a five-star resort project in Dubai, a single misaligned duct delayed kitchen handover by three weeks and caused $45,000 in rework costs.
 The problem wasn’t bad equipment.
 It was bad coordination.

 The truth is simple: MEP planning defines the success of every commercial kitchen design — not the other way around.